 There are a variety of exemptions, many of which you can claim on your federal tax return.
 There are also hardship exemptions that you must apply for with a paper application.

 Select the button below.
 We’ll ask you a few questions and show you all health coverage exemptions that may apply to you.

 In addition to the exemptions above, you may qualify for a “hardship” exemption.
 Hardships are life situations that keep you from getting health insurance.

 To claim a hardship exemption, you must fill out a paper application and mail it in to the Marketplace.
-For details, follow the links below.
+For details and forms, follow the links below.

 Hardships that qualify you for exemptions include:

 Hardship exemptions usually cover the month before the hardship, the months of the hardship, and the month after the hardship.

 But in some cases the Marketplace may provide the exemption for additional months after the hardship, including up to a full calendar year.

 If you’re granted a hardship exemption, the notice includes information on catastrophic health plans.
 With a hardship exemption, you can buy a catastrophic plan no matter how old you are or what your income is.

 A catastrophic plan offers lower-priced coverage that mainly protects you form high medical costs if you get seriously hurt or injured.